 - Empathising but challenging when necessary

-If you're interested in counselling as an occupation you will find a lot of invaluable information by visiting the government endorsed National Careers website.
-You'll learn about the best way to start a counselling career, the skills needed to be a counsellor, the usual working hours for a counsellor, the qualifications required to be a counsellor, the currently available counselling courses, the professional bodies associated with counselling, the expected salary of a counsellor and the everyday tasks of a counsellor.
+If you are looking into a career in counselling you will find a lot of valuable advice by visiting the government endorsed National Careers website.
+You can learn about the day-to-day tasks of a counsellor, the best way to enter into a counselling career, the professional bodies associated with counselling, the qualifications required to be a counsellor, the skills needed to be a good counsellor, the counselling courses that are available currently, the typical working hours for a counsellor and the average salary of a counsellor.

 Counselling Near Stockton-on-Tees